Mousa Dembélé (Belgian footballer): Style of play

-Having begun as a winger and played in that role until 2011, Dembélé primarily played as a central midfielder; he can, however, also operate as an attacking midfielder.
+Having begun as a winger and played in that role until 2011, Dembélé primarily played as a central midfielder, but also operated as an attacking midfielder.
 He has been described as a footballer who is "big, powerful, technically gifted" and who has excellent "dribbling and passing abilities."
 His manager at Fulham, Martin Jol, said "Dembélé is probably the best player on the ball I've ever seen."
 Former midfielder Jermaine Jenas, a teammate of Dembélé's at Tottenham, praised his "passing ability", remarking that the Belgian is "very good technically", while also comparing him to a vacuum cleaner insofar as he "sucks in all the pressure and then releases the ball at the perfect time.
 If you try to get tight to him, he is strong enough to hold you off and has the ability to look at you and go past you in the blink of an eye.
 If you drop off him, he is happy too.
 He can sit deep in front of the back four and dictate the tempo from there".

 Dembélé has stated Dutch forward Patrick Kluivert was a childhood hero of his and that his style of play was compared to Kluivert's.
-At his peak, he was regarded as one of the best players in Europe in his position, due to his dribbling skills and ability to retain possession.